Superchig/rolf/README.md

 - [x] Use the kitty protocol (and possibly other terminal image protocols) directly for image previews
 - [ ] Make the file manager way faster
+  - [ ] Profile passing DrawingInfo (and possibly ColumnInfo) by reference or by copy
 - [ ] Refactor variables into structs, to avoid having massive numbers of parameters to functions